unomachineshop/Activity_Monitor_Base_Station/README.md

 	phase2="MSCHAPV2"
 }
 ```
-At this point it's a good idea to reboot the system to allow all the changes to take effect, including automatically connecting to the wifi.
+At this point it's a good idea to reboot the system to allow all the changes to take effect, in doing so, you should automatically connect to the wifi as well.
 ```sudo reboot```

 8) With the network now setup, we can run the following to ensure the Pi and it's repositories are up to date.